MicrosoftDocs/well-architected/well-architected/iot/iot-overview.md

 ### Scale

-IoT solutions must be able to support *hyper-scalability*, with millions of connected devices and events, and must ingest large amounts of data at high frequency.
+IoT solutions must be able to support *hyper-scalability*, with millions of connected devices and events ingesting large amounts of data at high frequency.
 IoT solutions must enable proof of concept and pilot projects that start with a few devices and events, and then scale out to hyper-scale dimensions.
 Considering the scalability of each architectural layer is essential to IoT solution success.

-In connected products architectures, scalability describes the number of devices.
+In connected products architectures, scale describes the number of devices.
 In most cases, each device has a limited set of data and interactions, controlled by the device builder, and scale comes only from the number of devices deployed.
 In connected operations architectures, scalability depends on the number of messages and events to process.
 In general, the number of machines and devices is limited, but OT machines and devices send large numbers of messages and events.

 ### Flexibility